You’ve restored your WordPress to the same or to another site, and now you notice that you can not log in to the newly restored site any longer.

 in the table wpnew_usermeta:

-This wrong value is the reason you can not log in to your website.
+This wrong value is why you can not log in to your website.

 Click on Edit, and you will be able to change the value: